SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/01-Data-Types.md

 [video src="https://videos.softuni.org/hls/Java/Java-Fundamentals-Methods-And-Arrays/01.Java-Fundamentals-Data-types-and-variables/EN/interactive-java-fundamentals-data-types-and-variables-10-variable-span-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-Variable **span** is how long before a variable is called after its declaration.
+Variable **span** is a term representing how long before a variable is called after its declaration.

-It is a good practice to create a variable as **late as possible** (shorter span), right before it is needed.
+It is a good practice to create a variable as **late as possible** (shorter span), before it is needed.

 ```java
 static void main(String[] args) {